Introverts aren’t all the same. They have different strengths and weaknesses.

 Extraverted Intuition (Ne)

-Introverts with auxiliary function in extraverted intuition are curious, open-minded and imaginative.
+Introverts with extraverted intuition as their auxiliary function are curious, open-minded, and imaginative.
 They interact with the extroverted world with a sense of wonder.
-They love making connections, finding patterns and coming up with new possibilities.
+They love making connections, finding patterns, and coming up with new possibilities.
 They can see how things in the outer world relate to each other.

 They generate a lot of ideas fast.

 My elder brother is an INFP and I always go to him if I need someone to brainstorm ideas with.
 Not all of his ideas work, but he has plenty of ideas and he always comes up with something that I have never thought of before.
 And what’s amazing is he is able to generate a lot of ideas fast and spontaneously on the spot.

 They love to explore new possibilities.